pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library for recording http requests that can later be replayed.
+An Asp.Net Core middleware library for recording and replay http requests (inbound and outbound).

 ### Purpose
-Record http requests in any environment to replay them from anywhere and anytime.
+Record your Web api incoming and outgoing http requests in any environment to replay them later from anywhere and anytime.
 Useful for unit testing, and also regresion and load tests.

 ### How to Setup